Simranjeet7860/Daily-Diary-Project/README.md

 # Daily-Diary-Project

-In this I create a daily diary system in the frappe framework in which techers of school add their daily diary or daily progress according to different classes.
-The students also see their daily homework and daily classwork.
+In this I create a daily diary system in the frappe framework where techers of school add their daily diary or daily progress according to different classes.
+The students can also see their daily homework and daily classwork.

-## Prerequisite for this Work
+### Prerequisite for this Work -

 Framework Used:- Frappe Framework

 The User who is creting this system have access to create the web-page, users,instructors,doctype,program and courses.

-## ***Steps to Create the daily diary system***
+### Steps to Create the daily diary system -

 First we need some users which can perform their respective tasks.

-### List of different users we required
+### List of different users we required -

 - Teachers
 - Students